philipokiokio/SediPack/README.md

  Using `viz.infohelp()` provides info about the type of functionality present and each method contains docstrings showing both inputs and outputs.

+# Updates to be made in Future Versions.

+- [ ] Bivariate Plot of Skewness vs Standard deviation( for delinating Beach Sands and River Sands)
+- [ ] An automated way to pick the Percentiles with respect to the line plot on the X-axis accurately.
+- [ ] Expand the Sedimentological packages to include stratigraphy.
+- [ ] Work on a Sedimentological plotting library for beds and its type.

+# LICENSE.

+**GNU GENERAL PUBLIC LICENSE**

+# State of the Project.

+I hereby declare this project Open Source in the Universe Name (Jesus and God in my Case.)! yes anyone can contribute.

+# Role Call of Contributors.
+List of contributors to this project.
+To get your name Here contribute.

+1. Olawale Ibrahim and Emmanuel Jolaiya.
+2.

 ### Acknowledgements

 I will like to also acknowledge the input of mentors and friends in this project.

-1. Olawale Ibrahim (Machine Learning Engineer & The Author of Petroeval) & Emmanuel Jolaiya ( Machine Learning Engineer & The Author of rsgis and the Famous GISBOT on Twitter)
+1. Olawale Ibrahim  @olawaleibrahim(Machine Learning Engineer & The Author of Petroeval) &  Emmanuel Jolaiya @jeafreezy( Machine Learning Engineer & The Author of rsgis and the Famous GISBOT on Twitter)

 2. You  for using and reading this, Thank you.